Python-GIS-book/site/source/part2/chapter-06/md/02-geometric-operations.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## Dissolving and merging geometries

 Spatial data aggregation refers to combining geometries into coarser spatial units based on some attributes.
 The process may also include the calculation of summary statistics.
-In Part I of the book, we learned how to group and aggregate data with `pandas` using the `groupby`method.
-In `geopandas`, there is a function called `dissolve()` that groups the data based on an anttribute column and then produces an union of the geometries for each group in that attribute.
+In Part I of the book, we learned how to group and aggregate data with `pandas` using the `.groupby`method.
+In `geopandas`, there is a method called `.dissolve()` that groups the data based on a specific attribute column and then produces an union of the geometries for each group in that attribute.
 At the same time, we can also get summary statistics of the attributes.

 To demonstrate how dissolve works with our sample data, let's create create a new column to our `GeoDataFrame` to indicate census tracts with above average population density.
 We can do this by adding a new empty column `dense` and adding values that indicate above and below average population densities per census tract:
 <!-- #endregion -->